RubensZimbres/Repo-2016/Readme.md

 R - Face Recognition:	is a code to detect faces and objects in R.

-R - Geolocation:	is a file for geo-spatial localization.
+R - Geolocation Brazil:	is a file for geo-spatial localization, brazilian map.

 R - Geolocation USA:	is also a file for geo-spatial localization, USA map.